All Episodes

 You are voting for a party that believes people should recognize that the country's better days are behind us.

-In terms of superpower, you you are voting for a party that believes it was never justified that the United States be a superpower because we are immoral and unjust from the days of our founding on, that we are a superpower only because of what we've stolen from other nations and how we've imprisoned other people and how we've enforced our way of life with other people.
+In terms of superpower, you are voting for a party that believes it was never justified that the United States be a superpower because we are immoral and unjust from the days of our founding on, that we are a superpower only because of what we've stolen from other nations and how we've imprisoned other people and how we've enforced our way of life on other people.

 The Democrat Party is a party that wants our borders wide open so that people of very little education, no skills whatsoever, and don't even speak the language are able to flood our job markets.

-If you want more of the same, which is going to make sure we continue our decline and a downward spiral than Hillary Clinton, if you want to vote a known quantity, somebody's been in politics all their life and doesn't have a whole lot to show for it, other than these things gnawing away at you that you know just are not right, and Hillary Clinton's your girl.
+If that's what you want, Hillary Clinton's your vote, if you want more of the same, which is going to make sure we continue our decline and a downward spiral than Hillary Clinton, if you want to vote a known quantity, somebody's been in politics all their life and doesn't have a whole lot to show for it, other than these things gnawing away at you that you know just are not right, then Hillary Clinton's your girl.

 Hillary Clinton's your vote.